mbeddr/mps-platform-docs/src/doc/docs/mps_internal/terminology_and_ui_for_access.md

 ## Project

-**UI**: first root entry in logical view
+**UI**: first root entry in the logical view

 A project is a collection of modules.
 A module can be part of more than one project.
 They can be added via the *Project Paths* context menu entry of the project.

 Modules can be nested in folders.
 These folders are stored in the project, i.e. the same module can be in different folders inside different Projects.
-Folders are only for visual organization, they don't have any effect on storage location, generation or anything else.
+Folders are only for visual organization, they don't have any effect on storage location, generation, or anything else.

 !!! question "What are some known predefined path variables?"